 When you exit the Olympic Sculpture Park, you should find yourself on Alaskan Way.
 This is the street that runs along the Seattle waterfront and its piers.

-Sure, it’s super touristy and full of kitschy souvenir shops and mediocre restaurants, and is sort of reminiscent of places such as Fisherman’s Wharf in San Francisco and Navy Pier in Chicago.
-But, I promise you, you can’t go wrong with the views of Elliott Bay and of the Seattle skyline from here!
+Yes, it’s super touristy and full of kitschy souvenir shops and mediocre restaurants, and is reminiscent of places such as Fisherman’s Wharf in San Francisco and Navy Pier in Chicago.
+I wouldn’t spend too much time here, but it’s definitely got some nice views of Elliott Bay and of the Seattle skyline!

 This is also a great time to go on a sightseeing harbor cruise.
 One of my favorite ways to see a city is from the water, and Seattle is no exception!
 This will give you a unique vantage point of the city and its skyline, with plenty of photo ops!
 You will get gorgeous views of the waterfront, the Space Needle, and downtown Seattle, as well as the Cascade and Olympic mountain ranges.